Cubital Tunnel Syndrome

 Unless the symptoms are recent or the problem is infrequent most patients will end up requiring surgery to avoid longstanding damage to the nerve.
 In those cases not requiring surgery, splints holding the elbows nearly straight and exercises may help.

-In the vast majority of cases the operation involves the release of the ligament overlying the Ulnar nerve as it passes through the Cubital tunnel.
-This is performed as a day case procedure and the patient is given the choice between having this performed awake with the elbow numbed or being put to sleep.
 Occasionally the nerve may be moved out of the groove and positioned underneath the skin at the front of the elbow in a procedure called an anterior transposition.
 This is often reserved for recurrent cases or in elbows damaged by arthritis and fractures where removing the nerve from the groove reduces the stretch on it.

 Following the operation you will normally have a bulky dressing covering your wound for 48hours.
 This is then replaced with a sticky dressing at 48hours until 10 days following your operation.
 The stitches will dissolve and do not require removal.